 In 1972, Richard Kier and James Wright open a civil engineering and land surveying firm in the center of the Santa Clara Valley.
 As a two-man show working out of a machine shop in Santa Clara, Dick and Jim design improvements, prepare maps, complete field work, and provide construction staking services to support commercial land development and construction projects.
 Through their commitment to consistently preparing quality, constructible plans and their eagerness to go the extra mile for their clients, Dick and Jim begin to build a reputation for their new business.

 As the technology sector in the Valley begins to grow, the real estate development market in the region takes off, and the demand for quality civil engineering and land surveying services increases.
 Dick and Jim hire employees to take over operations in the field and eventually move out of the machine shop and into an office.
-They outgrow the office before the end of the decade and move their growing staff into a unit in a newly constructed complex on Scott Boulevard—that same building houses Kier & Wright’s Silicon Valley office today.
+Before the end of the decade, they outgrow the space and move their growing staff into a unit in a newly constructed complex on Scott Boulevard—that same building houses Kier + Wright’s Silicon Valley office today.

-As Silicon Valley grows, Kier & Wright provides engineering and surveying for the construction of an increasing amount of manufacturing facilities and for large-scale office parks like the 80-acre Cambrian Business Park in San Jose and the 52-acre Shoreline Technology Park in Mountain View.
+As Silicon Valley grows, Kier + Wright provides engineering and surveying for an increasing amount of manufacturing facility projects and for large-scale office parks like the 80-acre Cambrian Business Park in San Jose and the 52-acre Shoreline Technology Park in Mountain View.

-In the early 1990’s, Kier & Wright provides all surveying, engineering and staking for the construction of Apple’s 32-acre campus at 1 Infinite Loop.
-Throughout the decade, Kier & Wright prepares civil engineering plans for the construction of large corporate campuses for tech giants, such as Cisco Systems, Sun Microsystems and Tibco Software.
+In the early 1990’s, Kier + Wright provides all surveying, engineering and staking for the construction of Apple’s 32-acre campus at 1 Infinite Loop.
+Throughout the decade, Kier + Wright prepares civil engineering plans that facilitate the construction of large corporate campus developments for tech giants, such as Cisco Systems, Sun Microsystems and Tibco Software.

-Beginning in the 1990’s, Kier & Wright provides engineering and surveying for Costco Wholesale construction projects throughout Northern and Central California.
+Beginning in the 1990’s, Kier + Wright provides engineering and surveying for Costco Wholesale construction projects throughout the Western United States.

-Kier & Wright continues to contribute to substantial improvement projects in downtown San Jose’s urban center.
-In the early 1990’s, Kier & Wright provides site development services for the construction of the 14-story high-rise office building at 303 Almaden Boulevard.
-Beginning in the mid-1990’s, Kier & Wright provides design and surveying for the construction of Adobe’s World Headquarters and prepares plans for McEnery Park.
+Kier + Wright continues to contribute to substantial improvement projects in downtown San Jose’s urban center.
+In the early 1990’s, Kier + Wright provides site development services for the construction of the 14-story high-rise office building at 303 Almaden Boulevard.
+Beginning in the mid-1990’s, Kier + Wright provides design and surveying for the planning and construction of Adobe’s World Headquarters and the neighboring public park.

 The firm provides engineering and surveying services that support major expansion projects at John Muir hospitals in Walnut Creek and Concord.